MowGreen Guide – 21 Ways to Clean & Serene

+MowGreen Guide – 21 Ways to Clean & Serene

 6. Spring Cleanup – typically done in March or early April, but depends on weather of course.
 We recommend a light superficial blowing and rake over.
 Mowing soon thereafter with rotary mulching mowers will feed the soil.
 The reason raking shouldn’t be agressive in the Spring is to avoid disturbing and surfacing weed seeds which may give them a better start.

 7. Pre-emergent Weed Control – Corn gluten is effective but must be managed with proper timing.
 It suppresses new weed growth in Spring and Fall by desiccation, shunting new seed germination, as well as a protein type reaction that suppresses broad leaf weeds especially.
 When done in Spring, Fall and Spring again, it is reputed to be 90% effective for weed control.
 A corn gluten meal is available which suppresses weeds and delivers nitrogen and pottasium as a “10-0-2” fertilizer.

 8. Fertilizing – Corn gluten is not only a weed suppressor, but a nitrogen fertilizer (N).
 When combined for weed control and including some grass and leaf mulch mowing, leaving clippings on the lawn, you may not need much fertilizing.
 Additional fertilizer is often recommended to help boost overseeding success.
-Some fertilzing is often suggested by our soil sample reports.
-We use only orgranic fertilizers and have used a variety including Chicken Poop granules, and spray derivative from sea weed which is sometimes referred to as a “liquid aerator”.
+Some fertilizing is often suggested by our soil sample reports.
+We use only orgranic fertilizers and have used a variety including vegetable – based or chicken poop granules, and a spray derivative from sea weed which is sometimes referred to as a “liquid aerator”.
 We use battery powered sprayers as well as hand pump units.